 Selection of Valve Characteristics for Control Valve Sizing

-Following method should be used for control valve sizing
+The following method should be used for control valve sizing

 - Choose Equal percentage characteristics, if Pvalve < 70% of system Pressure Drop